-Drinking is often seen as very much a part of everyday life and social drinking is enjoyed by many people.
-It’s not always easy to recognise when moderate, social drinking or lower risk drinking crosses the line to problem drinking.
+Drinking is often part of everyday life and enjoyed by many.
+However, it’s not always easy to recognise when moderate, social drinking or lower risk drinking becomes problem drinking.

-We know how difficult it can sometimes be to ask for help, but you don’t have to cope alone.
+We know how difficult it can sometimes be to ask for help, but you do not have to cope alone.
 Our Alcohol and Drug Services can offer you the help that you need.

 It’s important to remember that there are plenty of options available to you; whether you want to cut down on your drinking or give up completely.